s1rbl4ck/s1rbl4ck/README.md

 Passionate and hardworking software engineer with a focus on problem-solving and software development.
 Proficient in a diverse array of front-end and back-end technologies, including Javascript, Reactjs, Nextjs, PHP, Laravel, Node.js and Express.
 I've engineered innovative platforms that enhance company reputation and streamline operations through system automation and web-based solutions.
 Committed to leveraging technology to drive business growth and adept at overcoming challenges to deliver impactful results.

 ### **Skills**
-- **Java**: Normally used for educational purposes, like algorithmic problems.
 - **JavaScript**: I've been quite busy with JavaScript by providing interactive web pages and building scalable and efficient web servers, besides that I also use javascript for automation, testing and web scrapping.
 - **TypeScript**: Building scalable and maintainable JavaScript applications, providing static typing, enhanced tooling support, and improved code readability and organization due to its type-checking capabilities, ES6+ features compatibility, and gradual adoption path within JavaScript projects.
 - **React.js**: Building single-page applications, complex UIs due to its component-based architecture, efficient Virtual DOM, and robust ecosystem.